 Each person differs from another at the DNA level.
 Genes are segments of DNA that act as a set of instructions and tell the body how to work.
 The TPMT gene is a section of DNA that instructs how well TPMT enzymes will work.

 The study of how genes like TPMT affect the way your body interacts with medicines is called pharmacogenomics.
-Differences in your DNA that make up the TPMT gene can change how well you are able to break down thiopurine medicines such as mercaptopurine, thioguanine, or azathioprine.
+Differences in your DNA that make up the TPMT gene can affect how well you are able to break down thiopurine medicines such as mercaptopurine, thioguanine, or azathioprine.
+If you break down a medicine too fast or too slow, the medicine may not work as well, or you may have more side effects.

 A pharmacogenomic test looks for differences that can help your medical team know how well your TPMT enzymes will work.
-The test results can help your doctor and pharmacist choose the correct dose of medicine to give you.
+The test results can help your doctors and pharmacists choose the correct dose of medicine to give you.
+Please share your pharmacogenomic test results with all your new doctors and pharmacists.

-The results of your TPMT pharmacogenomic test will place you into one of three groups:
+The results of your TPMT pharmacogenomic test will place you into 1 of 3 TPMT gene groups:

 A second enzyme called nudix-type motif 15 (NUDT15) is important to break down thiopurine medicines.
 You may also be tested for the NUDT15 gene.
 For more information, see TPMT & NUDT15 and Medicines.